Skip to main content

 Hot Reloading

-For portal development:
+For frontend development:

 cd apps/portal